Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-intro.md

 teaching: 20
 exercises: 0
 questions:
-- "Who are the Sydney Informatics Hub?"
+- "What is a Nimbus VM?"
 - "What is an 'Artemis'..?"
 objectives:
 - "Learn how to connect to Artemis."